psi19ceee5/go-restroom/README.md

 # go-restroom

-A thread-order preserving access-queue mutex
+A thread-order preserving access-queue mutex.

 ## Why do I need a restroom?